Planned Giving

 Other Ways to Give

-There are many additional options for making a planned gift, including gifting real estate with a retained life estate, charitable lead trusts, variation on gifting life insurance and more.
-We suggest that we meet to discuss your goals and aspirations for making a gift.
-We also urge our donors to consult their own attorneys, legal advisors and/or financial planners to find the gift vehicle that works best for them and their families.
+There are many additional ways to make a planned gift, such as donating real estate while retaining a life estate, establishing charitable lead trusts, using different life insurance gifting strategies, and more.
+We welcome the opportunity to meet with you to discuss your philanthropic goals and aspirations.
+We also encourage donors to consult with their own attorneys, legal advisors, and/or financial planners to determine the giving option that best supports their needs and those of their families.

 How to Give